Kayaking, sailing, jet skiing, and more: NYC’s 8 best water activities

 Another Rockaway Beach-based surfing school, Locals offers lessons all year long.
 For a true beginner, they recommend the 15-lesson package, which costs $1,500.
 You can also opt for a five-lesson intro package for $400.
 What’s cool is you’ll get a custom-designed curriculum, with goals along the way.
 With packages of 15+ lessons, you’ll also get free board and wetsuit rentals.

 Scuba diving in the city isn’t quite as rewarding as it is, say, by a coral reef, but there’s still some good stuff to check out in local waters, especially in shipwreck-heavy spots like the south of Long Island and east of New Jersey.
 East Village-based Gotham Divers offers scuba classes that aim to get you certified via a slew of diving certification agencies (it turns out there are a lot of them), with everything from a beginner’s Open Water Class and Pool for $450 to an Enriched Air Nitrox class for seasoned divers for $220.
 You can also finetune your diving skills with a Scuba Skills Update course ($129 to $179) and buy gear from their shop.

 Manhattan Sailing School

-The Jersey City-based Manhattan Sailing School (it’s confusing, I know) is a great place to learn some basic sailing skills.
+The Jersey City-based Manhattan Sailing School (it’s confusing, we know) is a great place to learn some basic sailing skills, right near the Statue of Liberty.
 They offer three different course schedules—weekends, Monday and Thursday evenings, and Monday and Tuesday weekdays—and teach everything from sailing terminology to knot-tying to basic navigation.
 Post-course, you can get certified with the American Sailing Association, and sign up for the next level and overnight sailing courses if you wish.